 Updated on by Hayley Brown

-Low code has erupted in the past few years and has a strong dominance over the software industry.
-Businesses have increased their adoption of low code applications to build applications faster, improve their competitive edge, and continue the process of integrating digital technologies to transform a business.
+Low-code has erupted in the past few years and has a strong dominance over the software industry.
+As a result, businesses have increased their adoption enabling them to build applications faster, improve their competitive edge, and continue the process of integrating digital technologies to transform a business.

-So, what is Low code?
-It is the ability to build fully functional applications fast and with minimal complex coding.
-Applications can be SaaS products, websites and mobile apps, all using third-party toolkits.
-Low code toolkits tend to lead with visual development of an application, with graphical drag and drop user interfaces.
+So, what is it?
+Well, it is the ability to build fully functional applications fast and with minimal complex coding.
+They can be SaaS products, websites and mobile apps built using third-party toolkits.
+The toolkits tend to lead with the visual development of an application, with graphical drag-and-drop user interfaces.
 These toolkits can take application ideas from concept, to design and then to commercialisation in a short space of time.

-So, how is low code shaping the software industry?
-Well, back in February Gartner forecasted that the worldwide low-code development technologies market would grow by 23% in this year alone.
-The low code trend is only expected to grow further in 2022.
+So, how is it shaping the software industry?
+Well, back in February Gartner forecasted that the worldwide low-code development technologies market would grow by 23% this year alone.
+The trend is only expected to grow further in 2022.
 “Low-code application platforms (LCAP) are expected to remain the largest component of the low-code development technology market through 2022, increasing nearly 30% from 2020 to reach $5.8 billion in 2021”.

 Low-Code Development Technologies Revenue (Millions of U.S. Dollars)

-The future of web development looks to be low code and no code development.
-With Gartner suggesting that “by 2024, low-code application development will be responsible for more than 65% of application development activity”.
+The future of web development looks to be low-code and no-code development and Gartner suggests that “by 2024, low-code application development will be responsible for more than 65% of application development activity”.

 Software applications are being created to serve those without a technical coding background, such as citizen developers/integrators.
 According to TechRepublic, “nearly 60% of all custom apps are now built outside the IT department.
 Of those, 30% are built by employees with either limited or no technical development skills”.
-This is to help organisations reduce backlog, decrease costs, improve agility, and create low code automations.
+This is to help organisations reduce backlog, decrease costs, improve agility, and create low-code automation.

-Types of low code platforms have been categorised by Forrester into five main categories, or a low code working model.
+The different types have been categorised by Forrester into five main categories, or a low-code working model.

-OutSystems, recognised by Gartner as a leading low code platform, has also determined three different industry types of low code applications.
+OutSystems, recognised by Gartner as a leading low-code platform, has also determined three different industry types of applications.
 Niche tools, ecosystem tools, and purpose-built application platforms.

 According to OutSystems, niche tools have been classed to focus on a specific application challenge.
-For instance, a streamlined process to capture and store data, or easier ways to build a mobile front-end.
+For instance, a streamlined process to capture and store data, or more accessible ways to build a mobile front-end.
 They tend to exclusively satisfy a single business need.
-They include business process management (BPM), and no code technology.
+They include business process management (BPM), and no-code technology.

 As well as that, Outsystems class ecosystem tools as typically consisting of large software application vendors.
 They are providing a path for creating greater value in their cloud ecosystems.
 Again creating solutions for specific business needs.

 Finally, purpose-built application platforms.
-OutSystems describe them as built to address custom application development using low code.
-They are not strictly pure low code, but include a low code framework and tools for multi experience development.
+OutSystems describe them as built to address custom application development using low-code.
+They are not strictly pure low-code but include a similar framework and tools for multi-experience development.

 Low Code Use Cases

-The impact of low code is demonstrated in the fact that you no longer need to be a web or app developer to build a website, app or user interface.
-There is no longer a technical barrier as low code applications have provided code solutions.
-In the form of low code tools to help create rich customer experiences.
-Tools such as drag and drop interfaces.
+The impact of low-code is demonstrated in the fact that you no longer need to be a web or app developer to build a website, app or user interface.
+There is no longer a technical barrier as these applications have provided code solutions to create rich customer experiences.
+These include tools such as drag-and-drop interfaces.
 These allow citizen developers to build sites customisable for multiple devices from a single platform.

-Low code application examples include Wix, Squarespace, WordPress and Weebly.
-All of which have low code tools capable of building a highly customisable website or user interface.
+Low-code application examples include Wix, Squarespace, WordPress and Weebly.
+All of which have drag-and-drop tools capable of building a highly customisable website or user interface.

-Cyclr is a good example of a low code integration platform.
-As an embedded iPaaS it allows users to build automated workflows to share data from one or several SaaS applications with low code tools.
-Creating a connected SaaS ecosystem.
+Cyclr is a good example of a low-code integration platform.
+As an embedded iPaaS it allows users to build automated workflows to share data from one or several SaaS applications with drag-and-drop tools.
+This then creates a connected SaaS ecosystem.

 Legacy Replacement Apps

 Legacy systems can be seen as a hindrance to business development and processes, as well as an organisation’s digital transformation.
-Of which has become a driving factor in upgrading outdated applications with old code, and modernising these systems with low code technology.
+As such this has become a driving factor in upgrading outdated applications with old code and modernising these systems with low-code technology.
 In modernising the legacy systems you can align the apps to your specific, and relevant needs.

-Firstly the ‘MultiExperience Development Platforms Gartner Magic Quadrant – July 2021’ the leaders are:
+Firstly the ‘MultiExperience Development Platforms Gartner Magic Quadrant – July 2021’ leaders are:

-The second report, ‘Enterprise Low-Code Application Platforms Gartner Magic Quadrant – August 2021’ the leader are:
+In the second report, ‘Enterprise Low-Code Application Platforms Gartner Magic Quadrant – August 2021’ the leaders are as follows:

-The Gartner’s leaders are well established software companies.
-They help companies build, develop, deploy, and manage applications with low code tools, and automation processes.
-With some being providers of other services to customers as well, such as Salesforce with it’s well known CRM software.
+Gartner’s leaders are well-established software companies and help companies build, develop, deploy, and manage applications with low-code tools, and automation processes.
+Some are providers of other services to customers as well, such as Salesforce with its well-known CRM software.

-The low code dominance can also be attributed to the numerous different kinds of low code applications available.
-From low code platforms that enable building, testing and deploying applications.
+The dominance can also be attributed to the numerous different kinds of low-code applications available.
+From low-code platforms that enable building, testing and deploying applications.
 To platforms to help manage digital workflows for omnichannel enterprise operations.
-Depending on the type of software or organisation you are/use there are low code applications that are tailored to specific organisation needs, niche problems, and dedicated to industry sectors.
+Depending on the type of software or organisation you are/use there are applications that are tailored to specific organisation needs, niche problems, and dedicated to industry sectors.

-Low-code and citizen developers are a movement in reality.
-Low code has exponentially expanded and will continue to do so.
-The pandemic, and its aftermath, will continue to fuel the need for low code applications.
+Low-code and citizen developers are a movement in reality as the trend has exponentially expanded and will continue to do so.
+The pandemic, and its aftermath, will continue to fuel the need for low-code applications.
 As businesses navigate a new streamlined normal for customers and employees.

-Low code and no code therefore go hand in hand with a rise in citizen developers.
-At the beginning of this year we made our 2021 SaaS predictions.
-We predicted that new roles within organisations will be driven by the rise of low code applications and no code platforms.
+Low-code and no-code, therefore, go hand in hand with a rise in citizen developers.
+At the beginning of this year, we made our 2021 SaaS predictions.
+We predicted that new roles within organisations will be driven by the rise of low and no-code applications and no-code platforms.
 Creating a workforce of automation architects or citizen developers.
-Who are able to tackle customer automation and integration requests quickly and efficiently.
+Who is able to tackle customer automation and integration requests quickly and efficiently.

-Web developers won’t become obsolete.
-There is a shift towards ‘anyone’ being able to design, and create web applications, apps, and integration workflows with low code tools.
-This is primarily because of the benefits low code provides.
-For instance, faster time to market, boosting digital transformation, and reducing costs.
+Web developers won’t become obsolete, however, there is a shift towards ‘anyone’ being able to design and create web applications, apps, and integration workflows with low-code tools.
+This is primarily because of the benefits low-code provides.
+For instance, faster time to market, boosting digital transformation and reducing costs.
 As well as, increasing productivity and agility, improvising customer experience, and accelerating app development.